Tiamz01/ML_Student_Performance_Predictor/README.md

 1. Ensure you have Flask and the necessary dependencies installed (refer to `requirements.txt`).
 2. Modify the model loading section to load your trained model.
 Replace the sample model with your own.
 3. Define the route for capturing POST requests and processing the data.
-4. Customize the response format to return predictions.
+4. Customize the response format to return predictions..

 ## Conclusions